HamiltonManalo/Mormur/README.md

 3. Once you've hooked up your preferred version control - whether that is VCS in Intelli J, Commandline Git, or SourceTree pull the repository to your PC

 4. In your commandline of choice navigate to your Mormur folder.
-The team has typically stored it in a root folder of the drive, IE C:/Mormur or D:/Mormur and then run "npm run-script watch webpack.config.js"
+The team has typically stored it in a root folder of the drive, IE C:/Mormur or D:/Mormur and then run `npm update` followed by `npm run-script watch webpack.config.js`

 5. Open up Intelli J and select the Mormor folder from your chosen location and import the project as a "Gradle" project.
 Once it starts opening you should see a bar at the bottom of the screen showing dependencies downloading.
 You're almost done!